 Depending on your level of injury, you may also feel burning while urinating and/or pain or discomfort in the lower pelvic area, belly, or lower back.

 Call your doctor right away if you have symptoms of pneumonia.
 These include:

 Cough that often produces colored mucus from the lungs.
 Mucus may be rust-colored or green or tinged with blood.
 Older adults may have only a slight cough and no mucus.
 Rapid, often shallow, breathing.

 Fatigue and feelings of weakness (malaise).
 Increased muscle spasms or other signs of spasticity.

 Call your doctor for an appointment if you have a

 It has increased in redness, or black areas are starting to form.

-color.
 You have a fever.